 The culture shock was a lot more severe than I expected.
 I’d moved around a lot my whole life—I’d been to Mexico and Canada and spent time in Thailand.
 I always considered myself to be someone who could go anywhere and become reasonably comfortable fairly quickly.
 I was surprised that it took me at least six months.

 First of all, my language skills might not have been great when I graduated from school, but they had deteriorated.
 Also, having been somewhat brainwashed by my teachers, I expected people to act Japanese, at least to be formal and polite.
 Second, I felt very out of place.
 In some places in Asia, like Thailand, I think almost anyone could go there and feel comfortable.
 People are pretty mellow.
-But in Seoul, a huge city in country where there’s been an American presence for over fifty years, people act like they’ve never seen Westerners before.
+But in Seoul, a huge city in a country where there’s been an American presence for over fifty years, people act like they’ve never seen Westerners before.
 They just stop and stare.
 Teenage girls make weird comments.

 It continues to annoy me when people compliment me on my Korean before I’ve said anything.
 I mean, you walk into a store and you say, “Annyǒng haseo [hello], how much does that cost?”